automorphis/Cogstruction/README.md

 "Cogstruction" is a genetic algorithm that produces high quality cog arrays for the construction skill in the game "Legends of Idleon".

+I have abandoned this project.
+I am not responding to questions or requests.
+Fork and share at your pleasure.

 # How to get
 There are two options.
 1. Using your terminal, navigate to a place where you want to put the code, and copy+paste the following in your terminal: `git clone https://github.com/automorphis/Cogstruction.git`.